biotite-dev/biotite/doc/index.rst

 The package contains by default sequence types for nucleotides and proteins, but the alphabet-based implementation allows simple integration of own sequence types, even if they do not rely on letters.
-Beside the standard I/O operations, the package includes general purpose functions for sequence manipulations and global/local alignments.
+Besides the standard I/O operations, the package includes general purpose functions for sequence manipulations and global/local alignments.
 On top of the actual sequence data, the subpackage can also handle sequence features, to annotate your sequences with the respective functionality.